 Such a linear equation as given in eq.
 (2.24.21) can be formulated for each of the m numerical layers, resulting in m equations with m+2 unknowns.
-Since the upper and the lower boundary conditions are known, the number of unknowns is reduced to m, thus resulting in a set of m linear equations with m unknowns ($T{i-1,n+1}$ for layer 1 is the upper boundary condition, $T{i+1,n+1}$ for the bottom layer is the lower boundary condition).
-All the known right hand values are the known temperatures at time n.
-This set of equations can now be seen as a tri-diagonal or tri-banded matrix which has to be solved to get the temperatures at time n+1.
-The solution of such a tri-banded matrix is computational very effective (and is not described here).
+Since the upper and the lower boundary conditions as well as all terms on the right side of (2.24.21) are known, the number of unknowns is reduced to m, thus resulting in a set of m linear equations with m unknowns ( $T{i-1,n+1}$ for layer 1 is the known upper boundary condition, $T{i+1,n+1}$ for the bottom layer is the lower boundary condition, the respective terms with their factors are moved to the right hand side).
+All the other known right hand values are the temperatures at time n.
+This set of equations can now be seen as a tri-diagonal or tribanded matrix which has to be solved to get the temperatures at time n+1.
+The solution of such a tribanded matrix is computational very effective (and is not described here, see e.g. Wikipedia for reference).
+Note that the equations (2.24.21) and (2.24.22) will turn into the pure heat conduction form when there is no advection, since all the additional terms will then be zero.